asadmoosvi/scripts/README.md

 - pull-all (git pull all repos that can be found in `~/Code/github/`)
 - wttr (helper script to get weather info from wttr.in)
 - websearch (search for something on one of several websites and open in browser)
-- yt-play (search for songs using youtube-dl then play their audio using mpv)
 - fake-ua (get a fake user agent)
 - get-ghdir (download a specific directory from a repo on github)
 - git-ssh-remotes (rename all git remote http origins recursively under current directory to use ssh instead)